janoglezcampos/llvm-yx-callobfuscator/README.md

         mkdir build; cd build

     Choose an install location.
 I recommend doing this so it will be easier to either get the files in the right place or just be able to pick them up easily.
-Also, the [usage](#usage-and-example) section will use this folder as the relative folder for accessing these files, so if you add it to the PATH, the commands will work right away.
+Also, the [usage](#usage-and-example) section will use this folder as the relative folder for accessing these files when needed, so if you add it to the PATH, the commands will work right away.
 I use  ```C:/Users/<my-user>/llvm-plugins```, but creating a folder in the project directory called ```install```, side by side with ```build``` will do.
 This folder will not be edited if you don't run the install command, but you will have to go get the files in the build folder.

     Configure the project; here you specify the installation folder. ```DCMAKE_BUILD_TYPE``` will set the default mode: Debug, Release or MinSizeRel.
-Depending on which generator you are using, you are going to be able to change this later or not.
-I use Nija as the generator, but you can use any other.
+Depending on which generator you are using, you are going to be able to change this later or not (means you will have to reconfigure or not).
+I use Nija as generator, but you can use any other.

         cmake -G Ninja -DCMAKE_INSTALL_PREFIX="<path_to_install_folder>" -DCMAKE_BUILD_TYPE=Release ./..